How to Fix a Running Toilet

 5

-Step 5: If the flush is weak: check the flush valve and chain length
+Step 5: Fix the chain length

 Discussion for this step